nursingappteam/SmartInventory-backend/README.md

 ### Server and database

 ← `server.js`: The Node.js server script for your new site.
-The JavaScript defines the endpoints in the site back-end.
-This API processes requests, connects to the database using the database script in `src`, and sends info back to the client (the web page built using the Handlebars templates in `src/pages`).
+The JavaScript defines the endpoints in the site API.
+The API processes requests, connects to the database using the `sqlite` script in `src`, and sends info back to the client (the web pages that make up the app user interface, built using the Handlebars templates in `src/pages`).

 ← `/src/sqlite.js`: The database script handles setting up and connecting to the SQLite database.
 The `server.js` API endpoints call the functions in the database script to manage the data.